vbotka/ansible-freebsd-custom-image/docs/source/qsg.rst

 Quick start guide
 *****************

-For the users who want to try the role quickly, this guide provides an example of how to configure wireless network in `already downloaded image <https://www.freebsd.org/where.html>`_.
+For the users who want to try the role quickly, this guide provides an example of how to configure wireless network in `already downloaded image`_.
 Three files will be customized in the image

 1) /boot/loader.conf ::